Have You Been Screened for HIV?

 HIV testing has never been easier or more confidential.
 You can now purchase self-testing kits over the counter.
 Some tests require you to send a swab of saliva or a finger prick of blood to a lab.
 Other kits work like a pregnancy test.
 They can give you results in as little as 20 minutes.

 These tests detect antibodies—not HIV—in your body.
 Antibodies are substances that help fight infections.
 With HIV, it can take up to 3 months for antibodies to appear.
 As a result, you may have to do repeat testing, especially if you have engaged in high-risk behavior.
 Talk with your doctor if the test is positive.
 Additional blood work is needed to confirm the result.

 Research has shown that at-home test kits are an acceptable and effective way to screen for HIV.
 One caveat: Check that the kit has been approved by the FDA to ensure accurate results.

 CDC - HIV/AIDS BASICS

-National HIV and STD Testing Resources - HIV TESTING
+National HIV, STD, and Hepatitis Testing - HIV TESTING

 U.S. Department of Health and Human Services - AIDS.GOV